microsoft/pxt-ev3/docs/labview.md

 # Coding in MakeCode

-This guide helps users who are used to work with @boardname@ to get familiar with using blocks in MakeCode.
+This guide helps users who are used to working with @boardname@ become familiar with using blocks in MakeCode.

 ## Snap together the blocks

-Just like with LabView, blocks in the MakeCode editor can be dragged from the cabinet and snapped together to create a sequence of program instructions.
+Just like in LabView, blocks in the MakeCode editor can be dragged from the cabinet and snapped together to create a sequence of program instructions.

 Take a look a the LabView program below: it **starts**, turns on motor A, waits a second, and finally stops motor A.